 Bicycle races are a year-round occurrence in Minnesota.
 The No Name Alleycat Race is an informal, monthly street race in Minneapolis.
-The Fatbike Frozen 40 takes place Feb.
-15 at Elm Creek Park Reserve in Maple Grove and is a 40-mile endurance race.
+The Fatbike Frozen 40 takes place in mid-February at Elm Creek Park Reserve in Maple Grove and is a 40-mile endurance race.

-The Cold Bear Challenge is a three-part mountain biking series in Elk River's Hillside Park, and the Cuyuna Lakes Whiteout features both a fat bike and ice bike race (a course is plowed on Serpent Lake) on March 1.
+The Cold Bear Challenge is a three-part mountain biking series in Elk River's Hillside Park, and the Cuyuna Lakes Whiteout features both a fat bike and ice bike race (a course is plowed on Serpent Lake).
 Find more winter biking events at HaveFunBiking.com.